 You can bathe him three times a week until he starts crawling around.
 As the newborns are sedentary, they do not need an everyday bath.

-Should I Bathe My Baby In The Morning Or Night?
+Should You Bathe The Baby In The Morning Or Night?

 You can bathe him at any time that is not a rush hour for you.
 There would be more skin-to-skin contact during this time, so, give bathing a luxury of time.